-Where to eat in the park
+Where to eat in winter in Cypress Hills

 There are two restaurants in Elkwater.
 All are open when the ski hill is open though I was told that the 12-34 Café and Pub is usually open on Mondays and Tuesdays when the others are not.

-The cafe (next to the gas station) is a good place to go for a coffee and a sandwich though they could stand to speed up their service.
+The café (next to the gas station) is a good place to go for a coffee and a sandwich though they could stand to speed up their service.
 At the Elkwater Lodge you’ll find the Bugler Restaurant.
 It’s open for breakfast, lunch and dinner.

-Where to stay in the park
+Where to stay in Cypress Hills in winter

 The huts are located at the top of the plateau and require that you snowshoe or ski into them.
 You can book up to a year in advance by calling the Visitor Centre at 403-893-3833 or by emailing email@example.com.